 Insulin shock therapy, known as IST, was developed by Dr. Manfred Sakel in the early 1930s.
 This approach to treating mental illness, like with the leucotomy, required both a specially trained hand, staff, and facilities; it was also time intensive.
 Patients were intravenously injected with insulin until unconsciousness and coma set in; coma was not uncommon in higher doses of insulin.
 The physician would maintain the coma for approximately one hour.
 After this period of time, glucose was administered intravenously to increase blood sugar levels and stabilize the patient out of the coma (Kragh, 2010).
 Side effects of IST often included tonic-clonic seizures, violent muscle spasms, and severe diaphoresis; this would sometimes continue post-glucose administration.

 Metrazol therapy, developed by psychiatrist Dr. Ladislas Meduna in 1934, was a potent respiratory and circulatory stimulant.
 High doses of Metrazol would induce violent tonic-clonic seizures.
 As with electroconvulsive therapy, inducing the tonic-clonic seizures was necessary.
 It was believed that Metrazol was less invasive than using an electrical current to induce seizure.
 The Metrazol would be injected intravenously inducing violent seizures, similar to those in electroconvulsive therapy.
 Patients would often come out of the convulsions scared and confused.
-As a result of the violent seizures, some patients thrashed about so violently that they would bruise or fracture/break bones (Kragh, 2010).
-While both of these approaches were utilized relatively briefly, Metrazol therapy was only used for approximately 10 years.
-Both of these approaches are no longer practiced.
+As a result of the seizures, some patients thrashed about so violently that they would bruise or fracture bones (Kragh, 2010).
+While both of these approaches were utilized, Metrazol therapy was used for approximately 10 years before it was no longer practiced.
 Electroconvulsive therapy is still used today.

 Electroconvulsive Therapy, also known as ECT, is quite an old method of treatment for mental illness and many other disorders.
 As such, it is difficult to pinpoint who, precisely, developed the method.
 However, Ugo Cerletti and Lucio Bini formally experimented on a schizophrenic individual in the late 1930s.
 It was eventually discovered that the convulsions induced in ECT helped with decreasing levels of depression and other pathologies and stabilizing the patient to a higher functioning level.
 Electrodes would be placed bilaterally on the head and a brief electrical current would be initiated.
 This would, ideally, induce a tonic-clonic seizure and temporarily render the patient unconscious (Enns, Reiss, & Chann, 2010).
 As with other shock therapy methods, ECT would often cause injury as a result of the violent convulsions.
 In addition, patients would suffer from headaches and other neurological side effects including prominent retrograde memory loss, sometimes (rarely) remaining permanent.
 In the 21st century, ECT continues to be used for treatment-resistant depression.
 Unlike the procedure more than half a century ago, modern ECT utilize anesthetic and paralytic agents to eliminate the violent thrashing.
 While the side effects continue to exist, researchers are examining the use of unilateral electrode placement to reduce retrograde memory loss (Enns, Reiss, & Chann, 2010).